Some of the wildlife that can be spotted on a Sri Lanka holiday...

 Guest may dine indoors or outside by the pool, surrounded by tall trees and distant views towards Kandalama Lake.
 A wide range of traditional Sri Lankan and international cuisine is on offer, prepared with produce from the local village and fresh seafood that comes from the northeast coast.
 Home baked breads, pastries and cakes are a particular speciality of the Lake Lodge.

 Hotel facilities include a swimming pool, mountain bikes for exploring the surrounding village and guided nature trails.
-Birding is especially rewarding here with hornbills and eagles often spotted on the tree tops, while Minneriya National Park is easily accessible if you would like to go on an elephant safari.
+Birding is especially rewarding here with hornbills and eagles often spotted on the tree tops.
 The Lake Lodge is also in a great location for a trip to Sigriya Rock, a definite highlight of any trip to Sri Lanka's Cultural Triangle.

 When to go